Missing Appointments Matter

 Kayleigh’s Love Story

-Leicestershire Police have made a film called Kayleigh’s Love Story as a warning to young people, both girls and boys, about the dangers of speaking to people they don’t know online.
+Leicestershire Police has made a film called Kayleigh’s Love Story as a warning to young people, both girls and boys, about the dangers of speaking to people they don’t know online.

 Please note that the film contains a warning - If it was shown in at a cinema, it would carry a 15 certificate.